 The Board places emphasis on its values-based corporate culture and ethical behaviour which are crucial to the Group’s reputation in the highly regulated field in which it operates.
-The Corporate Responsibility Report (Corporate Responsibility Reports) provides more details and Principle 3 and also talks about our responsibilities to wider stakeholders.
+The Corporate Responsibility Report on pages 34 to 41 of the Group’s Annual Report and Financial Statements 2023 provides more details and Principle 3 also talks about our responsibilities to wider stakeholders.
 The Group’s success depends on maintaining a supportive, innovative and can-do culture when working with suppliers and customers.

 The Group manages a highly regarded quality management system which has a very strong influence on culture.
 The Group’s competency framework sets values-based expectations at all levels in terms of the way we communicate and behave towards each other and external stakeholders.
 Our competency framework links to our performance management system and, in turn, to our rewards strategy.